 This major includes specializations that prepare students for careers in Biology Education (secondary school teaching), Biomedical Science (including pre-health professions), and Ecology (interdisciplinary community and ecosystem studies).

-Chemistry and Biochemistry offers two degree options at the undergraduate level.
-If you intend to be a professional chemist or go on to graduate school you should choose the bachelor of science degree.
+Chemistry and Biochemistry offer two degree options at the undergraduate level.
+If you intend to be a professional chemist or go on to graduate school you should choose a bachelor of science degree.
 With this degree you can receive American Chemical Society Certification.
 The bachelors of arts degree is designed primarily for students who wish to complete a major in chemistry but will specialize in areas related to it.
-Students complete a group of core courses, along with additional courses that will lead to a specialization in biochemistry, business, environmental, or forensic chemistry
+Students complete a group of core courses, along with additional courses that will lead to a specialization in biochemistry, business, environmental, or forensic chemistry.

 For those that want to study what’s shaped the world and have big aspirations for the planet, the Geology program offers a Bachelor of Science with a curriculum designed for those who intend to pursue careers as geologists or who plan to go on to study geology in graduate, or a Bachelor of Arts degree that's more flexible and lets you shape the world with your other areas of interest, such as law, engineering, biology, business, or teaching.

 Our horticulture program is perfect for the college student with a green thumb wanting to merge the studies of science and aesthetics.
 Students work with world-class faculty on about 2,000 acres of farmland, along with labs and greenhouses—which really stand out since SIU has the only four-year program in the entire state of Illinois.